Insights·Writing

 The sector-specific number

 The distributional view is the market-level frame.
 The sharper evidence is inside the entertainment sector itself.
-SM Entertainment, one of Korea's dominant music companies, trades at 8.9× EV/EBITDA.
-Universal Music Group, its closest global analogue, trades at 16.7×.
-The same asset category (catalogs of IP, signed artists, global distribution) is priced at a 47% discount on the Korean side of the listing.
+SM Entertainment, one of Korea's dominant music companies, traded at 8.9× EV/EBITDA.
+Universal Music Group, the nearest global reference, traded at 16.7×.
+These are directional comparisons, not strict peers, but the broad asset category (catalogs of IP, signed artists, global distribution) carried roughly a 47% discount on the Korean side of the listing, as of March 2026 (the gap has since narrowed to about 37%, see the update above).

 The gap is not explained by asset quality.
 HYBE, CJ ENM, Studio Dragon, and Kakao Entertainment each own IP that would be valuation-anchored against Western comparables if the market were reading them from the inside.
 The gap is explained by where the asset is listed, who reads its filings, and what frameworks foreign capital has built to evaluate it.